shrishaaa/nmap_project/explanation/README.md

 80/tcp – http
 443/tcp – https
 Vulnerabilities Found:
-Slowloris DoS (CVE-2007-6750) → likely vulnerable on HTTP/HTTPS.
+Slowloris DoS (CVE-2007-6750) which is likely vulnerable on HTTP/HTTPS.
 /error.html folder exposed.
 No CSRF or XSS found.
-Some script errors during scanning (like CVE2014-3704) → couldn’t complete.
+Some script errors during scanning (like CVE2014-3704)
 Analysis:
 Device is likely vulnerable to Slowloris DoS attacks (partial connections can freeze the web admin interface).
 SSH access must be secured (strong passwords or keys).